-The day before you visit Pompeii, be sure to make appointments to see the Baths at the Porta Marina (with the brothel paintings) and The Casa de Principe at www.arethusa.net.
-If you don’t speak Italian, you’re going to have trouble with this site.
-Don’t worry, the people at your hotel will be able to help you.
-You have to have reservations, or you won’t be able to get into those sites.
+The day before you visit Pompeii, be sure to make appointments to see the Baths at the Porta Marina (with the brothel paintings) and The Casa de Principe.
+The people at your hotel should be able to help you with this.
+You have to have reservations, or you won't be able to get into those sites.

 Don't miss Herculaneum and the Villa Poppea.
 Both are small and easily done in a couple of hours.
 Villa Poppea is amazingly well preserved, especially the wall frescoes.
 And, the Villa did belong to Nero's wife, Poppea, and therefore was pretty spectacular to begin with.
 (While you are there, try to forget that Nero kicked her to death while she was pregnant.)

 Try to find out, too, if the Villa di Papyri is open the day you visit Herculaneum.
 We unfortunately missed it and it's currently closed for restoration, but saw most of its treasures at the Archeology Museum in Naples.
 (The Museum is the only reason to go to Naples.
 Don't go Sunday.
 The museum is open, but a lot of exhibits are closed because of staff cutbacks.)
 The Villa di Papyri was the villa of a fantastically wealthy patron of the arts, and contained one of the ancient world's greatest libraries.